 EMINENT DOMAIN COULD COST EH TAXPAYERS MILLIONS

-120 families who live near “Truck Beach” pleaded with the Town and Trustees for years to prohibit summer daytime beach driving or to move the SUVs to a safer environment, away from young local children who are trying to get to the shoreline, but were repeatedly rebuffed.
+120 families who live near the former “Truck Beach” pleaded with the Town and Trustees for years to prohibit summer daytime beach driving or to move the SUVs to a safer environment, away from young local children who are trying to get to the shoreline, but were repeatedly rebuffed.
 So they turned to the courts as a last resort.

-Cheaper and even free solutions exist.
+Free solutions exist.
 Visit our "Solutions" page to learn more.

 Here is where the lawsuit and eminent domain (aka condemnation) stand: